stekodyne/jboss-fuse-docker/readme.md

 This project builds a Docker image for [JBoss Fuse](http://www.jboss.org/products/fuse/overview/).

+## Building image

+    ./build.sh

+This will build a Docker image locally named jboss/jboss-fuse-full.

 ## Usage

 You can then run a Fuse server with the following command: